 The SPKFand the local affiliate exist to serve the needs of the renal disease patient and to advance research to overcome the associated diseases involved.

-On Tuesday, October 15, 2013, the 15th Annual "Empower Yourself: Take Control of your Kidney Disease" will be held at the UMC's McInturff Center at University Medical Center.
-We anticipate a large gathering of patients and their families and our program will feature some of the latest information on aspects of kidney health and disease management.
+On Tuesday, September 18, 2014, the 16th Annual "Empower Yourself: Take Control of your Kidney Disease" will be held at the Convention Hall at Prosperity Bank at 15th Street and Ave Q. We anticipate a large gathering of patients and their families and our program will feature some of the latest information on aspects of kidney health and disease management.

 The Educational Curriculum will include